aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-30-concepting-methods.markdown

 > A picture is worth a thousand words, and mood boards are a great tool to create that picture for your client.

-Mood boards are extremely useful for establishing the aesthetic feel of a web site.
+Mood boards are extremely useful for establishing the aesthetic feel of a website.
 It usually fits into the process somewhere after the content definition.
 When you know the type of content and the contexts it's easier to find the most appropriate visual language to reinforce and communicate it.
 Things that can be explored in the mood board include photography style, color palettes, typography, patterns, and the overall look and feel of the site.[^2]

 ## Style Tiles